2021/22 | Conestoga College

 - New faculty or faculty who are not familiar with the gas system will also receive safety training before using the lab.

-- Food and drink is not allowed in the lab.
+- Food and drink are not allowed in the lab.

-- All coats/ hats and backpacks should be kept in student lockers and not be brought to the lab.
+- All coats/ hats and backpacks should be kept in student lockers and/or cubbies and not be brought into the lab.

 - All students must abide by the uniform policy when in any health science lab environment.